Free Trial

 Modern methods of DR screening include:

-• Smartphone-based platforms with specialized lenses
+• Smartphone-based platforms – use specialized lenses for retinal imaging

 Innovations in DR screening have broadened access for rural residents, older adults, and individuals with limited mobility.
 Integration into national e-health systems enables automated reminders and electronic medical record linkage, incorporating laboratory data (HbA1c, blood pressure) alongside retinal images.